rmarabini/chess_score_sheet/README.md

 # Chess Score Sheet (LaTeX)

 A printable chess score sheet built in LaTeX.
-It includes header fields (Event/Round, Date/Board, White/Black), a moves grid with two columns per move (White & Black), a result row with checkboxes, and signature blocks.
+It includes header fields (Event/Round, Date/Board, White/Black), a two columns moves table, a result row with checkboxes, and signature blocks.

 ---

-## Features

----

 ## Requirements

+You may use the pdf files or, if you want to modify it, you will need:

 - A LaTeX distribution (**TeX Live** / **MiKTeX**).
 - Packages: